OptimalBits/ground/Readme.md

 the garbage collector is only able to free objects that are not referenced by any other object.
 In complex applications, it is necessary some structured mechanism in order to un-refernce the objects so that the garbage collector can do its job.
 Also, besides memory, we want to avoid *event leaks*, which occour when some event are still listening even if we do not care of them anymore.
-In Ground, when an object is destroyed, by default all the events associated to it are also removed.
+In Ground when an object is destroyed , by default, all the events associated to it are also removed.

+##Offline

+A modern web application should be able to work offline.
+Ground provides a complete synchronization mechanism between client and server instances of models and collections.
+Data required by the local instances of models are cached so that they are available when working offline, and all data produced while being offline gets updated automatically as soon as the application gets connectivity with the server.

 #Undo / Redo

-#Offline

 #Utilities

+#Demos

+#Reference